varanshukla/btech-miniprojects/dao/README.md

 It is fine to copy some of that code.
 Note, that you do not need to implement ERC20Detailed, just ERC20.

+You need to implement a `buyToken` and `sellToken` method that convert Ether into the token and vice versa.

 ## Voting
 The voting process has two steps.